ConstrainedQuadraticInstance#

 fix_constraint_violation(counts)[source]#

-Post-processing which takes a dictionary of counts and changes the bitstrings in it in some minimal way so that they all satisfy the constraints.
+Take a dictionary and change the bitstrings in it in some minimal way so that they satisfy the constraints.

 Iterates through the dictionary counts and for each key calls fix_constraint_violation_bitstring().
 In case that multiple bitstrings get mapped to the same bitstring, their respective frequencies (values) are added.